 At times, the removal of a wisdom tooth or other tooth may be required.
 The team at Waterview Dental have the expertise and tools to make the extraction process as comfortable and pain free as possible for you.
+We are also one of the few downtown clinics in Toronto that have our own on-site oral surgeon.
+If you are required to see a specialist we may refer to our oral surgeon at Parkview Dental.
 To learn more about the types of extractions we provide please click one of the links below.

 By the age of 18, most adults have 32 teeth: 16 teeth on the top and 16 teeth on the bottom.
 The average mouth is made to hold only 28 teeth.
 It can be painful when 32 teeth try to fit in a mouth that holds only 28 teeth.
 These four extra teeth are your third molars, also known as wisdom teeth.
 These can become problematic.